+Figure 1 Results of the first Kmeans clustering using flow sensitive species

 Regional Designations

 In initial trials of clustering, we found that statewide clustering did not generate useful hydrogeographic assemblages due to the small scale of the HUC12 units, which caused some clusters to cover large portions of the state and include large, disconnected taxa lists.
 Data output from these early iterations can be found at (link to statewide groupings from earlier methods section below assuming that’s the right link?).
 We therefore sought to determine appropriate regions within the state for clustering that would be large enough to encompass broad geographical areas, but not so small as to limit the usefulness of clustering.
 We considered using HUC6 and HUC8 units (ref) or the Moyle Zoogeographic Regions (ref) due to their inherent hydrologic and/or ecological basis.
 However, we found that the scale of each of these regions was either too narrow (HUC6-8) or too broad (zoogeographic) or simply didn’t account for the inherent multi-scale hydrologic connectivity and thus similarity in many species groupings across the state.
 We therefore settled on defining 5 regions that were created by first defining hydrologic regions at the HUC4 scale and then combining complete HUC4 units so that watersheds remained connected in general geographic regions.
 See figure __ for a map of the final regions used.
+In essence, these regions are similar to zoogeographic regions but xxxx(lumped into fewer regions?
+Maybe show our region map next to zoogeographic?).

 Central Valley & West Slope Sierra All HUC4s flowing out of the Central Valley via the San Francisco Bay, including the west slope of the Sierra Nevada, the Coast Range HUCs flowing into the valley, and the Pit River system